Ariana Grande Allegedly Fires Dancer Over Racial Slur

-Ariana Grande has allegedly fired a dancer from her ‘Dangerous Woman Tour’ over the use of a racial slur.
+Ariana Grande has allegedly fired a dancer from her “Dangerous Woman Tour” over the use of a racial slur.

-According to reports, a dancer by the name of Lady Cultura is no longer hitting the stage with the singer as she travels the world on her latest tour and reports are claiming it’s because she posted a video online which included a racial slur.
+According to reports, a dancer by the name of Lady Cultura is no longer hitting the stage with the singer as she travels the world on her latest tour.
+Reports are claiming it’s because she posted a video online which included a racial slur.

-Per The Pop Hub, the dancer allegedly recently posted a video to Snapchat alongside the caption “I love this n****.”
+According to the Pop Hub, the dancer allegedly recently posted a video to Snapchat alongside the caption “I love this n****.”
 The site alleged that she was then “fired after being caught using the n-word.”

-Twitter account @musicnewsfact also reported the news that the dancer is no longer on Ariana’s world tour and claimed that her language on Snapchat was the reason behind her being fired.
+Twitter account @musicnewsfact also reported the news that the dancer is no longer on Ariana’s world tour and claimed that her language on Snapchat was the reason for her being fired.

-Ariana and her team have not publicly commented on the speculation, though a number of social media users noted that Lady Cultura has not appeared on stage during Grande’s tour for the past few shows and also allegedly unfollowed a number of the tour’s crew members across social media.
+Ariana and her team have not publicly commented on the speculation, though a number of social media users noted that Lady Cultura has not appeared on stage during Grande’s tour for the past few shows.
+She also allegedly unfollowed a number of the tour’s crew members across social media.

 “Lady Cultura officially left the crew of the ‘Dangerous Woman Tour.’
 She also unfollowed Ariana and a lot of members of the crew,” Twitter user @chartskatyari claimed.